using Random

 Define a training function

-• initialize error as some very large number (the init value doesn’t really matter as long as it’s greater than the function’s tol parameter)
+- initialize error as some very large number (the init value doesn’t really matter as long as it’s greater than the function’s

-• initialize the number of iterations (iter) at 0
+parameter) - initialize the number of iterations (

 #randomly initialize betas